andrevidela/Research-report/Thesis/index.md

 --           └ `b` is `False` so we expect to return a String
 ```

-This is typically not achievable [^4] in programming languages with conventional type systems.
+This typically cannot be done[^4] in programming languages with conventional type systems.
 Which is why one might want to use Idris rather than Java, C or even Haskell in order to implement their programs.

 ### Holes in Idris